peshay/tpm/README.md

 Requires: requests

-## Install requests
+## Install tpm.py

-You can install the requests library depending on your system either with
+You can install the tpm module via pip

-    sudo easy_install requests
-or

-    sudo pip install requests
+    pip install tpm

 ## How to Use